LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ```

 We can now decide on a chunk size.
 Let's say that we're using 4 cores, so each core will have access to 25 distributions.
 So let's go with a chunk size of 5, so the data is easily divisible by the chunk size.
-Now we can write our little program to iterate through the data (you can download the file [here](../../assets/mpi-example.py)):
+Now we can write our little program to iterate through the data (you can download the file {download}`here <../../assets/mpi-example.py>`):

 ```{literalinclude} ../../assets/mpi-example.py